Skip to main content

 Would her performance be considered a surprising outcome when the null hypothesis is true?
 Explain.

-Return to the infants choosing a helper toy over a hinderer toy 14 times out of 16 choices.
+Return to the infants choosing a helper toy over a hinderer toy 14 times out of 16 choices in Investigation 1.1.

 How many standard deviations did the observed statistic fall above the expected value assuming infants choose equally between the two types of toys?